England Ireland Find Havens

 Image: Terry Robinson via CC BY SA 2.0

 The Shingles bank commences to the west of The Needles.
-From there it extends east by northeast for 3 miles to its northeast extremity that terminates about half a mile out from Hurst Beach.
-Its south-eastern face forms the northwest side of the Needles Channel.
+From there, it extends east by northeast for 3 miles to its northeast extremity, which terminates about a ½ mile out from Hurst Beach.
+Its southeastern face forms the northwest side of the Needles Channel.

-With the least swell the sea breaks violently on The Shingles’ shallower parts, some of which dry.
-On the ebb, the current sets down on Shingles Bank where it is particularly dangerous.
+The sea breaks violently on The Shingles' shallower parts with the least swell, some of which dry.
+On the ebb, the current sets onto the Shingles Bank, which is particularly dangerous.
 On the flood, the current comes off the bank with numerous overfalls.
-The Shingles is, however, very well marked by several lit port buoys on its southeast side; the Needles Channel side.
+The Shingles is, however, very well marked by several lit port buoys on its southeast side, the Needles Channel side.

 Because of the flanking dangers and the narrow tolerances they create, it is best to avoid The Needles Channel in any heavy onshore conditions.
-During these times it is safer to pass south around the Isle of Wight and approach The Solent from the east in the lee of the island – as described below.
+During these times, it is safer to pass south around the Isle of Wight and approach The Solent from the east on the Island's lee side, as described (TBC).
 If the winds are somewhat reasonable, the North Channel may provide a better alternative in a southwesterly.
-If, however, you have time on your hands it might be better to anchor in Studland Bay or take shelter in Poole Harbour to await better conditions at the entrance.
+If, however, you have time on your hands it might be better to anchor off to the north of Anvil Point in Swanage Click to view haven, Studland Bay Click to view haven or take shelter in Poole Harbour Click to view haven to await better conditions at the entrance.

-In every event, it is preferable to approach the Needles Channel on a favourable tide as calculated above.
-The inflowing flood streaming east-by-northeast runs from HW Portsmouth +0500 until HW -0130 with Spring rates attaining 3.1kn at The Bridge.
-The ebb stream, setting in a west-by-south-westerly direction, runs from HW Portsmouth –0100 until HW +0430.
+In every event, it is preferable to approach the Needles Channel on a favourable tide, as illustrated in our tide timer.
+The inflowing flood streams east-by-northeast and runs from HW Portsmouth +0500 until HW -0130, with Spring rates attaining 3.1kn at The Bridge.
+The outflowing ebb stream sets in a west-by-south-westerly direction and runs from HW Portsmouth –0100 until HW +0430.
 Spring rates are 3.4kn west-by-southwest across the dangerous Shingles and at The Bridge.
 Tides rise about 2.7 metres at MHWS, about 2.3 metres at MHWN and stand at the high level for two or three hours.

-The NEEDLES CHANNEL: The first Needles Channel waypoint is the position of the safe water ‘Whis Fairway’ light-buoy L Fl.
+The NEEDLES CHANNEL: The first Needles Channel waypoint is the position of the safe water 'Whis Fairway' light-buoy L Fl.
 10s.
-From here the port hand ‘SW Shingles’, port light buoy fl.
-R. 2.5s, marking the southwest end of Shingles, is less than a mile and a half to the northeast and should be visible.
+From here, the port hand 'SW Shingles', port light buoy fl.
+R. 2.5s, marking the southwest end of Shingles, is less than 1½ miles to the northeast and should be visible.
 'The Bridge' west cardinal that marks the west extremity of The Bridge should also be becoming visible a few degrees east from this position.

 The Needles to Alum Bay